- Download our Moving to Egypt Guide (PDF)

 - CON: Chaotic driving

 With one of the world’s highest road accident casualty counts, Egypt is a dangerous place to drive.
 Local drivers are often unpredictable and will often act without signalling, making it difficult for other drivers to react in time.
-Rather than braving the chaos of driving in Egypt, we recommend expats rather make use of taxis and public transport or hire a personal driver.
+Rather than braving the chaos of driving in Egypt, we recommend expats instead make use of taxis and public transport or hire a personal driver.

 + PRO: The Cairo metro